 We commit to continuous improvement in our Environmental, Health and Safety performance.
 We establish goals based on significant EHS aspects and risks.
 We measure, review and report our progress.
 Conformance with this policy is the responsibility of every employee.

 The Eaton EHS Policy guides our actions and our commitment to sustainability in many areas, including the following:

 Climate Change - Eaton supports collective actions that will lead to the worldwide reduction of greenhouse gas (GHG) emissions to address the risks of climate change.
 Using guidelines established by the Global Reporting Initiative, we set annual targets for reduction of our worldwide energy consumption and carbon emissions.
-We are participants in the Business Roundtable’s Climate RESOLVE and SEE Change programs, in which we have pledged to reduce our GHG emissions by 18 percent, indexed for sales, by 2012.
-Additionally, we participate in the Department of Energy’s Save Energy Now LEADER program, pledging to reduce our energy use by 25 percent, indexed for sales, by 2016.
-Progress is audited by a third party and reported in our Annual Report and on Eaton.com quarterly.
+We are participants in the Business Roundtable’s Climate RESOLVE and SEE Change programs, in which we pledged to reduce our GHG emissions by 18 percent, indexed for sales, by 2012.
+Eaton surpassed that goal one year early by reducing GHG emissions by 23 percent from 2006-2011.
+Our new goals: By 2015, reduce GHG emissions by 25 percent, waste to landfill by 30 percent, and water consumption by 20 percent (all indexed for sales).
+Progress is audited by a third party and reported in our Annual Report and on eaton.com.

 Governance - The Eaton Senior Vice President of Environment, Health and Safety is responsible for implementing the EHS policy.
 The Eaton Board of Directors Governance Committee has oversight regarding significant public policy with respect to our relationships with shareholders, employees, customers, competitors, suppliers and the communities in which we operate.
 These issues include EHS concerns as outlined in the Eaton EHS policy.